Decomposition spaces in Combinatorics: Decomposition spaces and incidence coalgebras

 It turns out~\cite{GKT:DSIAMI-1} that simplicial groupoids other than Segal spaces induce coalgebras.
 These are the decomposition spaces, which are characterised by a weaker exactness condition than the Segal condition.
 To give the explicit definitions we need first some simplicial terminology.
 We refer to Appendix~B for notation (which is standard).

-\begin{blanko}{Face and degeneracy maps, generic and free maps.} The simplex category $\simplexcategory$ (see Appendix B) has a so-called generic-free factorisation system (a general categorical notion, important in monad theory \cite{Weber:TAC13,Weber:TAC18}).
-An arrow $a: [m]\to [n]$ in $\simplexcategory$ is \emph{generic} when it preserves end-points, $a(0)=0$ and $a(m)=n$; and it is \emph{free} if it is distance preserving, $a(i+1)=a(i)+1$ for $0\leq i\leq m-1$.
-The generic maps are generated by the codegeneracy maps $s^i : [n+1] \to [n]$ and by the {\em inner} coface maps $d^i : [n-1]\to [n]$, $0 < i < n$, while the free maps are generated by the {\em outer} coface maps $d^\bot := d^0$ and $d^\top:= d^n$.
-Every morphism in $\simplexcategory$ factors uniquely as a generic map followed by a free map.
-Furthermore, it is a basic fact \cite{GKT:DSIAMI-1} that generic and free maps in $\simplexcategory$ admit pushouts along each other, and the resulting maps are again generic and free.
-For a simplicial groupoid $X:\simplexcategory\op\to\Grpd$, the images of generic and free maps in $\simplexcategory$ are again called generic and free. \end{blanko}
+\begin{blanko}{Face and degeneracy maps, active and inert maps.} The simplex category $\simplexcategory$ (see Appendix B) has an active-inert factorisation system (an example of the general categorical notion of generic-free factorisation system, important in monad theory \cite{Weber:TAC13,Weber:TAC18}).
+An arrow $a: [m]\to [n]$ in $\simplexcategory$ is \emph{active} (also called {\em generic}) when it preserves end-points, $a(0)=0$ and $a(m)=n$; and it is \emph{inert} (also called \emph{free}) if it is distance preserving, $a(i+1)=a(i)+1$ for $0\leq i\leq m-1$.
+The active maps are generated by the codegeneracy maps $s^i : [n+1] \to [n]$ and by the {\em inner} coface maps $d^i : [n-1]\to [n]$, $0 < i < n$, while the inert maps are generated by the {\em outer} coface maps $d^\bot := d^0$ and $d^\top:= d^n$.
+Every morphism in $\simplexcategory$ factors uniquely as an active map followed by an inert map.
+Furthermore, it is a basic fact \cite{GKT:DSIAMI-1} that active and inert maps in $\simplexcategory$ admit pushouts along each other, and the resulting maps are again active and inert.
+For a simplicial groupoid $X:\simplexcategory\op\to\Grpd$, the images of active and inert maps in $\simplexcategory$ are again called active and inert. \end{blanko}